Positions Vacant: Audley Brass

 Required:

 Audley Brass are seeking a BASS PLAYER - Eb or Bb.
-The band has several exciting events coming up this Autumn including 3 x Oktoberfest/beer festivals and Wychavon Festival of Brass.
-We are pushing for promotion to the 1st Section.
+The band has several exciting events coming up this Autumn including 3 x beer festivals and Wychavon Festival of Brass.
+We are pushing for promotion to the 1st Section at the Area contest.

 Contact: